 See my beauty without the old eyes of delusion.”

-Act – The target, who must have performed the Rite of Dedication and bears no depravity on their soul, is directed to kneel before a consecrated water shrine.
+Act – The target, who has successfully performed Rite of Dedication and bears no depravity on their soul, is directed to kneel before a consecrated water shrine.

 Act – The Magus guides the target through a meditation for at least ten minutes where they either chant or silently consider their atma.
 Through their meditation they must acquire an affirmative answer to the following questions: